MagdalenaBrejna/MathCalculator/README.md

 <table>
 <tr>
 <td>

-  The MathCalculator is the model of a basic and scientific calculator created using Java and Swing.
-Thanks to containing the most important maths operations, constants and functions, it lets count complex operations.
+  The MathCalculator is the model of a basic and a scientific calculator created using Java and Swing.
+Thanks to containing the most important operation signs, constants and functions, it lets count complex mathematical operations.

   The project was created to practise Java and Swing.
  <td>